masatoshiueno/leaflet-socrata/README.md

 - data https://data.hartford.gov/Public-Health/Current-Class-1-Class-4-Food-Establishments/xkvv-76v8
 - note: location data appears as latitude and longitude coordinates in the ```geom``` column

-- steps to create your own
+- steps to create your own   (MORE TODO HERE)

   - select API button, copy endpoint, and change suffix from .json to .geojson